ayasin/tml-assignments/README.md

 Your classifier must be a "fine grained" classifier.
 Think cat breeds, not cat vs elephant.

-In addition to the classification, you will need to submit answers to 3 questions:
+In addition to the classification, you will need to submit answers to 3 questions (these answers should be added to the app.py in the appropriate spot...see below):
 * How can you detect overfitting or underfitting?
 * Describe how gradient decent works.
 * What is the goal of regression?